sebastianmarinc/sebastianmarinc/README.md

 ## 👋 Hi, Seb here!
-I'm a behavioral researcher and data scientist
+I'm a people and data scientist
 I'm a psychologist and data scientist, building bridges between the two fields to create more powerful systems and intuitive products for everyone 💻

 ## 👀 What I'm up to